Latin America & Caribbean Network

 Regional Advisory Board

-The GFANZ Latin America & Caribbean Network will be guided by the Advisory Board, composed of leading figures from climate and finance in the region, who will provide strategic direction, local and regional expertise, and representation in overseeing the work of the Network’s workplan and outputs.
+The GFANZ Latin America & Caribbean Network is guided by the Advisory Board, composed of leading figures from climate and finance in the region who provide strategic direction, local and regional expertise, and representation in overseeing the work of the Network’s workplan and outputs.

-Patricia Espinosa Cantellano, former Executive Secretary for the United Nations Framework Convention on Climate Change (UNFCCC) and former Secretary of Foreign Affairs of Mexico, will serve as Chair of the GFANZ Latin America & Caribbean Advisory Board and Joaquim Levy, Director of Economic Strategy and Market Relations at Banco Safra and Former Minister of Finance of Brazil, will serve as Vice Chair.
-They will be joined by leading experts on climate finance from private, public and civil society sectors, such as:
+Patricia Espinosa Cantellano, former Executive Secretary for the United Nations Framework Convention on Climate Change (UNFCCC) and former Secretary of Foreign Affairs of Mexico, serves as Chair of the GFANZ Latin America & Caribbean Advisory Board and Joaquim Levy, current Director of Economic Strategy and Market Relations at Banco Safra and Former Minister of Finance of Brazil, serves as Vice Chair.
+They are joined by leading experts on climate finance from private, public and civil society sectors, including: